Ángela Barón: Senior

-On 4 July 2023, Barón was called up to the Colombia squad for the 2023 FIFA Women's World Cup.
-In February 2024, she was named to the Colombia squad for the 2024 CONCACAF W Gold Cup.
-Later that year, she was called up to the Colombia squad for the 2024 Summer Olympics.
+On 4 July 2023, Barón was included in Colombia's 23-player squad for the 2023 FIFA Women's World Cup in Australia and New Zealand.
+Colombia won its group and advanced to the quarter-finals, recording the country's best result at a senior Women's World Cup.

+In February 2024, Barón was named to the Colombia squad for the inaugural 2024 CONCACAF W Gold Cup.
+Later that year, she was selected to represent Colombia at the 2024 Summer Olympics in France.
+Colombia reached the Olympic quarter-finals for the first time before being eliminated by Spain in a penalty shoot-out.